iCliniq Logo

 How Is Latex Allergy Diagnosed?

-The diagnostic criterion for detecting a latex allergy are:
+The diagnostic criteria for detecting a latex allergy are:

-• Serum Tryptase - Mast cell activation is prominent that is detected in this test.
-It rises in mediated and non-IgE mediated hypersensitivity reactions.
+• Serum Tryptase - Mast cell activation is prominent and is detected in this test.
+It rises in mediated and non-IgE (immunoglobulin) mediated hypersensitivity reactions.

 • Serum-Specific IgE - The recommendation is to perform this test after four to six weeks and before six months of the allergic event.
 Immediate measurement after an allergy could give a false negative.